Do you sometimes find yourself somewhere you want to take a good picture of yourself but can’t quite figure out how to

 6. Use a drone

-This is currently a slightly more niche option, but as the prices of drones becomes more affordable, and they become ever smaller, using a drone to take a good selfie of yourself is actually becoming more of a viable alternative to all the above options.
+This is currently a slightly more niche option, but as the prices of drones like this one becomes more affordable, and they become ever smaller, using a drone to take a good selfie of yourself is actually becoming more of a viable alternative to all the above options.

 A drone can go places a tripod can’t, they have reasonable cameras on board, you can create a composition exactly to your liking, and you don’t need to rely on strangers.